cakephp/docs/source/core-helpers.rst

 This section describes each of the helpers that come with CakePHP such as Form, Html, JavaScript and RSS.

-Read :doc:`/developing-with-cakephp/helpers/using-helpers` to learn more about helpers and how you can build your own helpers.
+Read :ref:`using-helpers` to learn more about helpers and how you can build your own helpers.